Now that I’m about to have a kid, it’s time for me to officially unveil my dad humor.

 Case in point: our new Nest camera.

 We got a DropCam Pro as a baby shower gift.
 Nest, which bought DropCam, released an updated camera at about the same time, so we exchanged it.
 Now we have a web cam for the nursery that’s night vision enabled, transmits at 1080p and can be turned on and off via an iOS app.
+Besides the size and design that can sometimes be mistaken for a webcams for live streaming, the only purpose of this camera is for security and real-time recording that will be stored directly through smartphone.

 The night vision — black and white, but with clear visibility in pitch darkness — is pretty awesome.
 And watching what’s going on at home in real time on my iPhone is pretty awesome, too.